 Both!
 I have a system of list.
 First, “Master to do list” is things I want to do this year or really long term.
 I just write it down whenever I think of it.
 Then, there is a weekly list.
 I write it every week for the following week which is just for that week.
 Then I have daily list that I write every day for just that day.
 For example, Master To Do list could say “Study Japanese” and my weekly list would be “finish the writing drills I got from my teacher” and my daily would be “do the writing drill page 1-4 today.”

-- How do you stay consistent?
+- How do you create a timeline for work projects?

-- What do you for a to do list?
+- What do you do to avoid procrastination?

 - How do you stay focused with exercising every day even when your whole body is sore because of the said exercise?